johunt89/johunt89/README.md

 <details>
 <summary>
 📄 About Me:</summary>
 I spent many years with a successful career in retail management.
 During the pandemic the line of work changed drastically and I decided it was time for me to make a career change.
+Computers have always been a big interest and hobby for me.
+I have always been interested in how things work.
+When MySpace was the big social media thing I found myself digging in to figure out how to have the coolest looking profile possible (I was really cool).
+After graduating from college the first time I spent many years managing hardware & software repair businesses.
+I think with my work experience and knowledge I have a unique perspective that will enable me to be succssful in my transition to a new career.

  <br/><br/>